yrsf/incubator/sdpconfig/README.md

-# sdpinstall
+# sdpconfig

-The folder 'sdpinstall' contains modules of installation, such as database, application server etc. Specific suffixes are added to the modules due to naming restrictions of TXM gradle plugins.
+The folder 'sdpconfig' contains modules of installation, such as database, application server etc. Specific suffixes are added to the modules due to naming restrictions of TXM gradle plugins.